-How I Forget the Spanish Civil War and Learned to Love Anarchy
+Mow I Forgot the Spanish Civil War and Learned to Love Anarchy

-It looks like Summer has finally arrived-I've been cramped up in this apartment working on this book for too long!
-I realize now that we never finished our conversation about the Spanish Civil War: that revolutionary moment when anarchists came so close to actually creating a new society not only worth dying for, but worth living for.
+It looks like summer has finally arrived-I've been cramped up in this apartment working on this book for too long!
+I realize now that we never finished our conversation about the Spanish Civil War: that revolutionary moment when anarchists came so close to actually creating a new society not only worth dying for but worth living for.

 Our talks seemed to last forever.
 You filled me in on the background, the gritty details of militias and collectives, resistance and solidarity-everything.
 I always thought of it as "the closest we ever got," something to be admired and obsessed over.
 It nearly drove me crazy to imagine the possibilities they had!
-How could we not mythologize the struggles of far off places like Spain and fantasize what it be like to fight in a real revolution?
+How could we not mythologize the struggles of far off places like Spain and fantasize what it be like to right in a real revolution?

-I realized today, looking the pages of this book, that I don't give a damn about the Spanish Civil War.
+I realized today, looking at the pages of this book, that I don't give a damn about the Spanish Civil War.
 Not to say that it wasn't an important moment in history, but legends alone aren't enough for me anymore.
-I don't think of them as the "real" anarchists compared to the "secondrate" anarchists that we see ourselves to be.
-We have to live and struggle against what we face
+I don't think of them as the "real" anarchists compared to the "second-rate" anarchists that we see ourselves to be.
+We have to live and struggle against what we face today.
+The anarchists of revolutionary Spain would probably rather we fight our own struggles today than spend so much time discussing theirs!
+The Spanish anarchists were just regular folks, and they did exactly what we'll do when we get the opportunity.
+Our collective has been working on this book for over a year and its our broadside for anarchy today.
+I hope you enjoy it.
 What you hold in your hands is not a traditional book.
 Think of it more as a DNA library or a pair of boltcutters.
 In other words: a dare.
-Books about "politics" usually have a concise purpose and narrowly written essays that you expected to quickly defend or mercilessly attack.
+Books about "politics" usually have a concise purpose and narrowly written essays that you are expected to guickly defend or mercilessly attack.
 If they are successful, so we are told, the authors will win support for a particular faction or discredit a competing one.
-We hope for something else, opening up as many questions as it answers.
+We hope for something else.
+We want this book to be opening up as many questions as it answers.
 Think of this more as a collection of field observations written by renegade anthropologists who have lit their degrees on fire to live in the forest and scale skyscrapers.
-Besides haunting the nation's infoshops, we have been recording the muttered prophecies of street-corner falafel vendors, writing love-poetry disguised as politics, and living politics disguised as love-poetry.
+Besides haunting the nation's infoshops, we have been recording the muttered prophecies of street-corner falafel vendors, writing love poetry disguised as politics, and living politics disguised as love poetry.
 We are anarchists who have cultivated our resistance in the heart of the American empire.
 This is our tiny contribution to the communities of resistance which have fed our hopes and nurtured our ambitions.